community-libs/vaurien/docs/source/index.rst

     sleep = 2

-And of course you can tweak the behavior of the proxy.
-Here, we're defining that the delay will last for 2 seconds.

-Each behavior applied on the request or response going through Vaurien is called a **handler**.
+Each behavior applied on the request or response going through Vaurien is called a **handler**, and the ini file gets one section per handler.

 Controlling Vaurien live
 ========================

-Sometimes, it is useful to control how the proxy behaves, on a request to request basis.
+Sometimes, it is useful to control live the proxy, so you can change its behavior live between client calls.

-Vaurien provides an HTTP server with 3 APIs, which can be used to control the proxy behavior.
+Vaurien provides an HTTP server with a few APIs, which can be used to control the proxy.

 To activate it, use the `--http` option::